GSO in China, Day 3: The Great Wall

 Hi and love to Caitlin!!

-6. Karen Marcotte says:
+6. Karen Marcotte Avatar

 Thanks so much for the great information and photos and videos – I feel like I’m with you in China.
 Special hi to Meredythe.